 Confluent’s work with Apache Samza has also led to new applications using streaming dataarchitecture with frameworks like Facebook’s React, Angular, and Ember.
 The list below highlights some of the ways Fortune 500 companies innovate to redefine “What is Kafka”:

-Kafka benefits Uber and Lyft in the matching of drivers and customers at scale on a global level. streaming dataarchitecture and real-time tracking enable the companies to build software applications which optimize ride sharing and taxi reservations.
+Kafka benefits Uber and Lyft in the matching of drivers and customers at scale on a global level.
+Kafka architecture and real-time tracking enable the companies to build software applications which optimize ride sharing and taxi reservations.
 Driver pairing and route optimization can be further improved with ML.

 Social media companies use Apache Kafka for content recommendations at scale for hundreds of millions of users.
 The customization of social media feeds based on user preferences combines algorithms, machine learning, omni-channel, and event streaming architecture for “big data” processing with historical archives & backups.

-Confluent has built a connector for Splunk to make integration of event data available for SIEM, security, and metrics applications.
+Confluent has a Splunk connector for simple, real-time integration of event data available for SIEM, security, and metrics applications.
 Kafka-based Application Performance Monitoring (APM) solutions for cloud SaaS and SDDC management on multi-cloud hardware are used with Prometheus, Grafana, Splunk, and Datadog.

 As part of the platform’s transition to original content creation, Netflix adopted Apache Kafka to utilize the advantages of the publish/subscribe model in media recommendations to their user base.
 Netflix defines Apache Kafka as “the de-facto standard for its eventing, messaging, and stream processing needs” in the cloud.